This much-loved cat breed has sparked many debates in recent years, as to whether these majestic felines should be indoor or outdoor cats.

 If you are interested in learning how to train a Maine Coon to walk on a leash, read my guide.

-Whilst it is not mandatory, nor vital that you walk your Maine Coon cat regularly, there are situations whereby it is advised you take your Maine Coon for a walk.
+However, there are situations whereby it is advised you take your Maine Coon for a walk, including:

 - Indoor Maine Coons: You keep an indoor Maine Coon